fangyiyu/Fake_News_Detection/README.md

-# Fake_News_Detection_Flask
+# FakeNewsDetection
-A flask-based web application for detecting fake news from real ones utilizing Natural Language Processing.

-The app is deployed on Heroku, with [link](https://fakenewsdetectorflask.herokuapp.com/).
-Feel free to use the API I published on [RapidAPI](https://rapidapi.com/fangyiyu/api/fake-news-detection1/).
+Fake news detection using Django.
+It is able to run locally, I tried to deploy on Heroku, but Heroku cannot recognize numpy from requirements.txt, and failed to building wheels for scikit-learn.